Bay0u/Ai-Matrix-Project/README.md

 one method or helper method.
-The methods are the required methods from the description, i.e. genGrid() and solve(String grid, String strategy, boolean visualize), and the helper methods are the other methods we needed to implement and used later in the two
+The methods are the required methods from the description, i.e. genGrid() and solve(String grid, String strategy, boolean visualize), and the helper methods are the other methods we needed to implement and used later in the two methods.
-#4
-methods.
 The most important helper functions are described in detail in the following point.

-A description of the main functions you implemented. visualize(String s): Method with a void return value.
+#A description of the main functions you implemented.
+visualize(String s):

+  Method with a void return value.
 This method takes a String s in the format of a grid, which is:
 M,N;C;NeoX,NeoY;TelephoneX,TelehoneY;
 AgentX1,AgentY1,...,AgentXk,AgentYk;